16.7. Platform-Specific Notes

 you are using Sun's compiler, be careful not to select

 You can download Sun Studio from https://www.oracle.com/technetwork/server-storage/solarisstudio/downloads/ .
-Many of GNU tools are integrated into Solaris 10, or they are present on the Solaris companion CD.
-If you like packages for older version of Solaris, you can find these tools at http://www.sunfreeware.com .
+Many GNU tools are integrated into Solaris 10, or they are present on the Solaris companion CD.
+If you need packages for older versions of Solaris, you can find these tools at http://www.sunfreeware.com .
 If you prefer sources, look at https://www.gnu.org/prep/ftp .

 complains about a failed test